Important information - the value of investments and the income from them can go down as well as up, so you may get back less than you invest.

 You’ll find no mention of it in the statute books but Britain’s tax regime imposes a tax rate of 60% on people whose income exceeds £100,000 a year.

-Many may have no inkling of this tax band until they find themselves caught by it; some may even remain unaware of it when they are paying it.
+Many may have no inkling of this tax band until they find themselves caught by it; some may even remain unaware of it when they are paying it – especially if their salary is less than £100,000 but a bonus boosts their total income beyond that figure.

 If so, they will also be unaware that this 60% tax is easily and legally avoided by paying more into a pension.
-You can do this not only for the current year but for the three previous ones too.
+If necessary, you can use pension contributions not only for the current year but from the three previous ones too.

 I thought the top rate of tax was 45%.
 How come I could pay 60%?

 You can thank the crazy complexity of Britain’s tax system.
 It’s true that the highest income tax band is 45%, which applies to income of more than £125,140.
 However, there is effectively a 60% band between £100,000 and £125,140.
 This is because, once you reach £100,000, each extra pound of income results in the loss of 50p of your tax-free personal allowance, which is the first £12,570 of your income.
-These figures are for England, Wales and Northern Ireland; we’ll cover Scotland below.
+These figures are for England, Wales and Northern Ireland; in Scotland the effective rate is not 60% but 67.5%, as we’ll explain in a moment.

 The reason for the effective 60% rate is actually rather subtle.
 What happens is that the shrinking personal allowance drags down the threshold for higher-rate tax by a similar amount (while it’s commonly said that this year’s threshold for 40% tax is £50,271, this is true only for those who receive the normal personal allowance of £12,570; in fact the 40% threshold is £37,700 plus the personal allowance and the basic-rate band is always £37,700 wide).